 Redfin and Zillow both provide the same basic iBuyer service via RedfinNow and Zillow Offers, respectively.

 Both companies provide quick, convenient cash offers for homes in select cities that meet certain eligibility requirements.
-Both companies provide their best offer upfront, less the cost of essential repairs, and can close the deal within a flexible range between 7 and 90 days.
-In return for this convenience, both companies charge significant service fees that undercut the value of your home.
+Both companies provide their best offer upfront, less the cost of essential repairs, and can close the deal within a flexible timeframe.
+In return for this convenience, both companies charge service fees that undercut the value of your home.